data-mechanics/course-2017-fal-proj/nathansw_rooday_sbajwa_shreyap/project_3_submission/README.md

 # CS591 Project 3

-* This is the Visualization component of the Trickling Effect completed as part pf project 2
+* This is the Visualization component of the Trickling Effect completed as part of project 2
 * The heatmaps are drawn using [leaflet.js](http://leafletjs.com/)
 * The visualization is also deployed online on [Github](https://shreyapandit.github.io/data-science-boston/) at https://shreyapandit.github.io/data-science-boston/